@svlada

 Request handling flow

-The overall request handling flow is described as follows:
+The overall request-handling flow is as follows:

 Durable request reply flow